Here’s How Top Candidates in Gujarat and Himachal Pradesh Elections are Faring Currently

 Former TV anchor and journalist, Ishudan Gadhvi is the AAP chief ministerial candidate in Gujarat.
 He is contesting from Khambhalia in Dwarka district.
 Gadhvi comes from an agrarian family and in the poll conducted by AAP to decide its CM face, he got around 73% votes.
 Gandhvi comes from the OBC community.
 The seat he is contesting on is with the Congress, but the AAP calculates that his OBC credential will help blunt Congress vote share.

-Ishudan Gadhvi is currently trailing against Mulubhai Bera of the BJP, who is leading from the constituency, and Vikram Arjanbhai Madam of the Congress.
+Ishudan Gadhvi has lost against Mulubhai Bera of the BJP, who won from the constituency.
+Vikram Arjanbhai Madam of the Congress also lost from here.

 HIMACHAL PRADESH